-A special keyword may be associated with a block or a function declaring it as critical.
-SDCC will generate code to disable all interrupts upon entry to a critical function and restore the interrupt enable to the previous state before returning.
+A special keyword may be associated with a block or a function declaring it as \\critical.
+SDCC will generate code to disable all interrupts upon entry to a critical function and restore the interrupt enable to the previous state before returning (for architectures where there is no efficient way to do so (sm83, tlcs90, stm8), interrupts will be unconditionally enabled instead).
 Nesting critical functions will need one additional byte on the stack for each call.